-- How to migrate a non-PostgreSQL database to a PostgreSQL database
+- Migrate a non-PostgreSQL database to a PostgreSQL database

-- How to upload an exported PostgreSQL database to the Mendix cloud
+- Upload an exported PostgreSQL database to the Mendix cloud

-- How to migrate a PostgreSQL database to a non-PostgreSQL database
+- Migrate a PostgreSQL database to a non-PostgreSQL database

 You can copy all the data from any Mendix-supported database management system to any other Mendix-supported database management system.
 For example you can copy demo, test, and production databases from built-in to PostgreSQL, and from PostgreSQL to built-in.
 You can also migrate production data from SQL Server or Oracle (on-premises) to PostgreSQL in our cloud.

 To do this, start your app on the database you would like to copy the data to.
 This database should already exist and should be totally empty.
 To let Mendix know from which database all data should be copied, you have to set some custom configuration settings.
 These custom settings define the type of the source database, the host name, the user name and password, etc.

 The most commonly used custom settings for database migration are:

 - SourceDatabaseType (HSQLDB, MYSQL, ORACLE, POSTGRESQL, SQLSERVER)